Graham-Cassidy health care bill to replace ObamaCare: What is it

 "We should not be content to pass health care legislation on a party-line basis, as Democrats did when they rammed ObamaCare through Congress in 2009," McCain said.

+REPUBLICANS WONDER ALOUD IF A HEALTH CARE VOTE IS WORTH THE PAIN

-Sens.
-Susan Collins, R-Maine, and Lisa Murkowski, R-Alaska, also voted against the previous “skinny repeal” in July which failed 51 to 49.
-The two women have not yet said whether they support the bill.
+Sen. Lisa Murkowski, R-Alaska, who also voted against the previous “skinny repeal” in July which failed 51 to 49, has not signaled what her decision will be.

 “All roads lead to Murkowski,” a senior congressional GOP aide told Fox News.